What are the Requirements for a Divorce in Arizona?

 If either spouse violates the Preliminary Injunction he or she may be found in contempt of a court order.
 In my family law practice, this comes up most often when one spouse unilaterally decides he or she wants to sell some piece of property or tries to hide money.
 Keep in mind, that if both parties agree in writing to do something with a community asset (for example, if both parties agree to split the proceeds in a savings account so each has some money to live on while the divorce is pending) it is not a violation of the Preliminary Injunction.
-Likewise, if one party wants to do something with an asset and cannot get the other party to agree, he or she is free to file a motion with the family court judge requesting that the court order that the asset be divided or sold or whatever the party is seeking.
+Likewise, if one party wants to do something with an asset and cannot get the other party to agree, he or she is free to file a motion with the family court judge requesting that the court order that the asset is divided or sold or whatever the party is seeking.
 After the other spouse files his or her response to the request, the family court judge will decide to either allow the party to sell or divide the asset or to wait until the case is decided at trial.

 Where most people get in trouble when it comes to the Preliminary Injunctions is when they something with a community asset without the permission of the other spouse or without a court order.
 When a party unilaterally disposes of a community asset, he or she may be in direct violation of the Preliminary Injunction.
 A couple of years ago I had a case where the parties had a substantial 401K through the husband’s employer.
 The 401K was a community asset that needed to be divided equally.
 The soon-to-be ex-husband unilaterally decided he was going to use the 401K funds for his own purposes, including my client’s half of the funds.
 When we found out about husband’s actions, we filed a Motion for Contempt with the family court judge.
 After hearing the evidence, the family court judge found that husband violated the preliminary injunction and, as a sanction for violating the Preliminary Injunction, ordered that he pay my client’s attorney fees.
-The judge also entered a judgment against the husband for my client’s half of the funds.
+The judge also entered a judgment against the husband for my client’s (the divorce attorney) half of the funds.

-Make no mistake; Arizona family court judges take the preliminary injunction very seriously.
+Make no mistake; Arizona family law court judges take the preliminary injunction very seriously.
 The idea behind the injunction is to force the parties to play fair and to prevent one party from disposing of community assets for his or her own purposes.
 You will note that the injunction also applies to conduct involving minor children.
 A violation of any of the restrictions enumerated in the Preliminary Injunction can be expensive and can result in significant sanctions from the family law judge.

 If you find yourself involved in an Arizona divorce, make sure you dui attorney mesa az before doing anything with any community assets or taking actions involving minor children (such as taking them out of state, etc.).
 It is never a good idea to take things into your own hands without the written permission from either your spouse or the family law court.
 Failure to follow the orders contained in the Preliminary Injunction can be costly and damage your credibility with the family law judge.